 Scroogled – Screwed by Google.
 Google mapped roads that are non-existent or traverse hunting land, lumber yards, power line access trails, swamps, and other unmentionables.
 Trespassing isn’t recommended.

 Single Speed – A bicycle that has not embraced the rear derailleur concept.
-Sometimes ridden by Hippsters, or surly dudes with beards who are generally bad arse cyclists.
+Sometimes ridden by Hipsters or surly dudes with beards who are generally bad arse cyclists.
 Not to be made fun of.

 Singles – The name Australian cyclists use for tubular tyres.
 Not to be confused with a single cyclist, who is single because they ride too much, and look too weird with their tanlines to upload a shirtless photo to a dating website.
 FYI, photos containing shirtless men, fishing, or hunting poses with dead deer are generally frowned upon on dating websites.
 The same applies to women photographed in front of angel wing murals painted on brick walls.

 Sitting Up / Sit Up – The act of a cyclist sitting bolt upright on the bicycle, because he/she has no further desire to ride the same speed as the other cyclists they are riding with.
 Reasons for sitting up may include lethargy, boredom, or lack of interest.
 However, in most instances, the cyclist has been dropped, and is using sitting up as an excuse to cover their weakness.
 Example, “That’s enough of your riding fast crap, I’m sitting up”.

 Soft Serve – A rider with a very weak constitution.
-Doesn’t like to push themselves beyond their comfort zone, and certainly wouldn’t venture into the cold, rain or black of night.
+Doesn’t like to push themselves beyond their comfort zone, and certainly wouldn’t venture into the cold, rain, or dark of night.
 Similar to Crystal Cranks.